Fetal alcohol spectrum disorder

 When can FASD and other effects of alcohol be diagnosed?

 If you are worried about your infant or child, speak to your health care provider.
 A referral can be made to have your child assessed by a specially trained team who can provide suggestions on how to best support them.

 Recognizing FASD early can give a child with FASD the best chance to reach their full potential.
 Early diagnosis and support in a safe and healthy family situation may help prevent future issues such as difficulty at school, mental health or other health concerns.

 Where can families and caregivers go for help?

 Community resources in your regional health authority, such as child development programs, may help support families and children.
 Examples of available services include:

-- Key Workers - helps families understand FASD by providing information and connecting them to support services.
+- Key Workers - helps families understand FASD by providing information and connecting them to support services

-- Parent Support - includes mentoring, offering support groups, and FASD training for parents and grandparents.
+- Parent Support - includes mentoring, offering support groups, and FASD training for parents and grandparents

-For contact information to your local public health unit and to find services that are available in your area visit the FIND Services and Resources Directory at www.healthlinkbc.ca/find/.
-When you call the public health unit ask for a public health nurse.
+For contact information to your local public health unit and to find services that are available in your area visit the HealthLink BC Services and Resources Directory at www.healthlinkbc.ca/find or call 8-1-1.
+When you call the public health unit, ask for a public health nurse.